Volume 5 (2018) - Issue 1, January

 FORMULATION, DEVELOPMENT AND STANDARDIZATION OF AN AYURVEDIC MUCO-ADHESIVE EXTENDED RELEASE VAGINAL TABLET

 The study aims to standardize a vaginal herbal formulation consisting of stem barks of Ficus glomerata Roxb. and Symplocos racemosa Roxb.
-Since they are used as Ayurvedic medicine and described in ancient text Charak Samhita as astringent, anti-inflammatory and treatment of vaginitis / leucorrhoea.
-This new herbal formulation is likely to exhibit significant antimicrobial action due to presence of...
+Since they are used as Ayurvedic medicine and described in ancient text Charak Samhita as astringent, anti-inflammatory and treatment of vaginitis/leucorrhoea.
+This new herbal formulation is likely to exhibit significant antimicrobial action due to the presence ...

 IN SILICO PREDICTION OF RIBOSWITCH AS A POTENTIAL DRUG TARGET AND DESIGN OF ITS OPTIMAL INHIBITORS AND PHARMACOPHORE FOR BACILLUS CEREUS

-Bacillus cereus is a gram positive, rod-shaped, motile, beta hemolytic bacteria.
-These bacteria cause food borne illness, severe nausea, vomiting, diarrhea and keratitis.
-Food borne illness caused by Bacillus cereus occurs because of the bacterial endospores survival in improperly cooked food.
-The bacteria produce enteritoxins having high resistance against heat and acids and they causes diarrheal...
+Bacillus cereus is a gram-positive, rod-shaped, motile, beta hemolytic bacteria.
+These bacteria cause foodborne illness, severe nausea, vomiting, diarrhea, and keratitis.
+Foodborne illness caused by Bacillus cereus occurs because of the bacterial endospores survival in improperly cooked food.
+The bacteria produce enterotoxins having high resistance against heat and acids, and they cause the diarrh...

 APPLICATION OF MOLECULAR BEACON BASED BIOSENSOR AGAINST rs699 SNP IN HYPERTENSIVE AND NON- HYPERTENSIVE PUNJABI POPULATION